bahrus/xtal-state/README.md

 ## xtal-state.js

-All four files are combined into a single IIFE class script file, xtal-state.js, which totals ~3.3 kb minified and gzipped.
+All four files are combined into a single IIFE class script file, xtal-state.js, which totals ~3.4 kb minified and gzipped.

 ## Programmatic API

-To partake in usage of the state management without using web components, you can get the window object containing the history.state:
+To partake in usage of this state management solution without using these web components, you can get the window object containing the history.state:

 ```JavaScript
 import {getWinCtx} from 'xtal-state/xtal-state-base.js';